andrewrk/libsoundio/README.md

     - Play the audio file, have the user press an input right at the beat.
 Find out what the frame index it thinks the user pressed it at and make sure that is correct.
+ 0. Create a test for input stream overflow handling.
  0. Expose JACK options in `jack_client_open`
  0. Allow calling functions from outside the callbacks as long as they first call lock and then unlock when done.